Can I pay for a private COVID-19 vaccine?

 The Government has been able to offer all adults in the UK the first dose of the coronavirus vaccine before its target date of 31 July.

 It’s worth warning that if you get any suspicious texts offering the COVID-19 vaccine in exchange for personal and financial information, it’s a scam as the vaccine is free – here’s how to stay safe.

-If you’re eligible for a booster jab, please note that the NHS will contact you to arrange your booster vaccine, with the full rollout beginning from next week.
+If you’re eligible for a booster jab, please note that the NHS will contact you to arrange your booster vaccine, with the full rollout beginning this month.

 When can I get a COVID-19 vaccine on the NHS?

 According to the NHS, the coronavirus vaccine is given as an injection into your upper arm, and two doses are needed for longer lasting protection.

 You can still get and spread COVID-19 even after you have the first vaccine dose, so it’s vital to follow social distancing rules.

 At the time of writing, over 48.5 million people in the UK have received their first COVID jab and more than 44.7 million adults have had both doses of the coronavirus vaccine.